 Ongoing – Youth Policy-Makers Hub representative(s) engage in and attend sub-national, national or international meetings (e.g., meetings with community and municipal leaders, provincial and federal representatives, and global meetings like CSW64/Beijing+25 – to be determined by the Hub and OCIC)

-Week of December 9, 2019 – Inaugural Youth Policy-Makers Hub Meeting (online)
+December 2019 – Inaugural Youth Policy-Makers Hub Meeting (online)

-Week of January 6, 2020* – In-person Hub gathering & capacity building sessions in Toronto (e.g., policy and advocacy 101, media training and storytelling sessions and planning for International Development Week activities)
+January 2020* – In-person Hub gathering & capacity building sessions in Toronto (e.g., policy and advocacy 101, media training and storytelling sessions and planning for International Development Week activities)

 February 2020 – International Development Week (Feb 3-7, 2020) Youth Policy-Makers contribute to activities locally (e.g., SDG-focused meetings with community leaders/members of parliament (MPs), facilitating policy-focused sessions to engage other youth)